platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 The `idekey` value can be any arbitrary alphanumeric string.

 When that key is defined, Platform.sh will start a second PHP-FPM process on the container that is identically configured but also has Xdebug enabled.
-Only incoming requests that have an Xdebug cookie or query parameter set will be forwarded to the debug PHP-FPM process.
+Only incoming requests that have an Xdebug cookie or query parameter set are forwarded to the debug PHP-FPM process.
-All other requests will be directed to the normal PHP-FPM process and thus have no performance impact.
+All other requests are directed to the normal PHP-FPM process and thus have no performance impact.

 Xdebug has numerous other configuration options available.
 They are all set as `php.ini` values, and can be configured the same way as any other [`php.ini` setting](/languages/php/ini.md).
 Consult the [Xdebug documentation](https://xdebug.org/docs/) for a full list of available options, although in most cases the default configuration is sufficient.

-If you have the [router cache](../../define-routes/cache.md) enabled, you will also need to explicitly add the Xdebug cookie (`XDEBUG_SESSION`) to the cookie whitelist.
+If you have the [router cache](../../define-routes/cache.md) enabled, you also need to explicitly add the Xdebug cookie (`XDEBUG_SESSION`) to the cookie whitelist.
 Depending on the cookies you already have listed there the result should look similar to this:

 ```yaml